dzagame/BQ_1989_Replication.jl/README.md

-# Replicating Blanchard & Quah (1989)
+# Replication package for Blanchard,O.J & Quah,D. (AER, 1989) in Julia

-Authors of the replication : Andrea Giannino(andrea.giannino@carloalberto.org) and Davide Zagame(davide.zagame@carloalberto.org).
+**Authors of the replication** : Andrea Giannino (andrea.giannino@carloalberto.org) and Davide Zagame (davide.zagame@carloalberto.org).

+**Course:** Computational Economics, Spring 2025 - Master in Economics, Collegio Carlo Alberto

-We replicate the main findings of [Blanchard & Quah,1989](https://uh.edu/~bsorense/BlanchardQuah1989.pdf).
+We replicate the main findings of [Blanchard, Olivier Jean and Quah, Danny.
+"The Dynamic Effects of Aggregate Demand and Supply Disturbances."
+The American Economic Review 79, no.4 (1989): 655-673](https://uh.edu/~bsorense/BlanchardQuah1989.pdf).

 ## Reproducing the results
 The first step is to download the package BQ_1989_Replication.